wp-plugins/ads-ez/readme.txt

 == Upgrade Notice ==

-Improvements in the login check functions.
+Compatibility check on the plugin admin page.

 == Screenshots ==